SPRADA1/MultiNet/README.md

 11. Record main results in a spreadsheet.

+## Parameters
-After the correct pre-processing, MultiNet requires from the following parameters to obtain the mentioned results:
+After the correct pre-processing, *multinet* requires from the following parameters to obtain the mentioned results:

 1. The creation of biological results 1=Yes; 0=No